-Dr Kiran Keshwara, dentolegal consultant at Dental Protection, explores the issue of caring for ourselves, so we can care for others.
-2020 has been a tough year, but as with all challenging times, it can be helpful to view this as an opportunity and take stock of our lives, and see if we can take any steps to reduce our stress.
+Dr Kiran Keshwara, Dentolegal Consultant at Dental Protection, explores the issue of caring for ourselves, so we can care for others.
+The last couple of years have been tough, but as with all challenging times, it can be helpful to view this as an opportunity and take stock of our lives, and see if we can take any steps to reduce our stress.

 You’re already running 15 minutes late, and that simple extraction that was meant to take you a maximum of ten minutes has now turned into a surgical.
 On top of that, the only staff member that has any idea of how to set up the surgical handpiece is busy assisting another clinician – you know it’s going to be a long day…